mtskf/epub2md/README.md

-# EPUB to Markdown Converter
+# epub2md: Epub to Markdown Converter

 A robust Node.js tool to convert EPUB files into Markdown, optimized for **Obsidian** and personal knowledge bases.